Iloilo Mission Hospital: Establishment of the nurse training school

-Unexpectedly, Basilia Caldito dropped out of the training program, leaving three students Dorotea Caldito, Nicasia Cada and Felipe de la Peña to finish the course.
-During the training of the three remaining young women, enrichment of their learning experiences was generously supplied by American educators who were assigned as supervising teachers in Iloilo.
-The first was Mr. George Swank, a Harvard University graduate who taught the nursing students English in night classes with two lessons in a week for over two years.
+Unexpectedly, Basilia Caldito dropped out of the training program, which left the three remaining students Dorotea Caldito, Nicasia Cada, and Felipe de la Peña to finish the course.
+During the training of the three remaining young women, enrichment of their learning experiences was supplied by American educators who were assigned as supervising teachers in Iloilo.
+The first was George Swank, a Harvard University graduate who taught the nursing students English in night classes with two lessons in a week for over two years.
 When he returned home to the United States, another English teacher, Richard Bough, took over and taught them for another year.
-Mr. Bough became impressive with the young three women to learn fast and speak fluently.
-Follow-up classes were also conducted by Miss Brinton.
-She taught the said three remaining students addition, multiplication and division to enable them to get the right proportion of the drugs prescribed by the physicians.
-Though a busy one in her work in the hospital and the training school for nurses, Miss Brinton married businessman John Broadman, an American businessman in Iloilo in latter part of 1907.
+Bough was impressed with the three young women's ability to learn quickly and speak fluently.
+Follow-up classes were also conducted by Brinton.
+She taught the three remaining students arithmetic to enable them to obtain the correct proportion of the drugs prescribed by physicians.
+Though a busy one in her work in the hospital and the training school for nurses, Brinton married businessman John Broadman, an American businessman in Iloilo, in the latter part of 1907.
 She served the training school for nurses as a principal from June 1906 to 1907.
-After she got married, she returned to the United States with her husband.
+After marrying, she returned to the United States with her husband.

-In latter part of 1907, Christine Benedict took over as the second superintendent of nurses at Union Mission Hospital and as principal of Union Mission Hospital Training School for Nurses.
-The training of the three nurses continued under the able guidance of Miss Benedict with the assistance of Amelia Klein who, after her six months work earlier with Miss Brinton in 1906, decided to come back as a Baptist missionary nurse in 1907.
+In the latter part of 1907, Christine Benedict took over as the second superintendent of nurses at Union Mission Hospital and as principal of Union Mission Hospital Training School for Nurses.
+The training of the three nurses continued under the able guidance of Benedict with the assistance of Amelia Klein who, after her six months work earlier with Brinton in 1906, decided to return as a Baptist missionary nurse in 1907.

-In 1909, the first graduation was held successfully with the three nursing student graduates Dorotea Caldito Nicasia Cada and Felipe de la Peña after finishing their training.
+In 1909, the first graduation was held successfully with the three nursing student graduates Dorotea Caldito, Nicasia Cada, and Felipe de la Peña after they finished their training.
 The commencement exercises took place at the Pentecost Chapel.
-One of the special features of the program was the beautiful violin music rendered by Don Gil Lopez, assisted by his three daughters; Benita, Marcela and Honey.
-The said gesture became consistently offered by the Lopezes every graduation program of the training school for nurses until Don Gil Lopez's death on July 16, 1946.
-This musical gesture of support and Christian testimony of Lopez family is remembered with gratitude and love by the institution and all those who had witnesses the ceremonies.
+One of the special features of the program was the violin music rendered by Don Gil Lopez, assisted by his three daughters; Benita, Marcela and Honey.
+The music became consistently offered by the Lopezes during every graduation program of the training school for nurses until Don Gil Lopez's death on July 16, 1946.
+This musical gesture of support and Christian testimony of Lopez family was remembered with gratitude and love by the institution and everyone who had witnessed the ceremonies.
 The first three nursing graduates of the nursing school in the Philippines were given gold pins inscribed with the name of the school "UMHTSN".
 Their diploma showed that they had completed the three-year Graduate Nurse (GN) course from school year 1906 to 1909 and were called "Qualified Surgical and Medical Nurses".
-These graduates of the first school were reminded that they were products of the hospital and training school whose mission and vision stated thus:
+These graduates of the first school were reminded that they were the results of the hospital and training school whose mission and vision stated thus: